 This course is designed to further students’ understanding of the European Union (EU) and its legal system.
 Topics include a review of the history of the EU and its institutions, the relationship between the law of the EU and the law of its member states, significant substantive initiatives such as the Lisbon Treaty, and the similarities (or not) of the EU to organizations such as NAFTA, MERCOSUR, The African Union, ASEAN and the WTO.
 In light of the Brexit referendum, students will have the opportunity to observe the changing political balances in Europe and in the United Kingdom as England finalizes its departure from the EU.

 This course acquaints the student with the interdisciplinary field of Shakespearean and legal studies.
 An innovative methodology of trial work and close textual reading is employed.
 No dramatic or literary experience is required.
-The class will view trials in Shakespeare’s plays through live performances by the Cambridge Shakespeare Festival, the Globe and the Royal Shakespeare Company.
+The class will view trials in Shakespeare’s plays through live performances by the Cambridge Shakespeare Festival and the Globe.
 This course is hands-on learning of persuasive advocacy skills through classical dramatic exposure.
 This is a unique opportunity to experience the drama of the law while in the land of Shakespeare.

 Global Issues in Education, Equality and Human Rights | LAW 798 (2)